RahulSDeshpande/tyriar.github.io/_drafts/fibonacci-heap.md

 title       : Fibonacci heap
-tags        : [Computer science, Data structure, Generics, Heap, Java] socialimage : primarytag  : Data structure intro       : A Fibonacci heap is a heap data structure similar to the [binomial heap][1] only with several modifications and a looser structure.
-The main hallmark of the Fibonacci heap is that it defers 'clean up' operations to be done at a point where they are more convenient, guaranteeing \(Θ(1)\) for several operations.
+tags        : [Computer science, Data structure, Generics, Heap, Java] socialimage : draft : 1 primarytag  : Data structure intro       : A Fibonacci heap is a heap data structure similar to the [binomial heap][1], just with several modifications and a looser structure.
+The main hallmark of the Fibonacci heap is that it defers all 'clean up' operations to be done at a point where they are more convenient, guaranteeing \(Θ(1)\) for several operations.
 Due to these deferred clean up steps, the worst case time complexity of the delete and extract minimum operations is \(O(n)\), however they turn out to be \(O(\log n)\) amortised.
 ---

 The Fibonacci heap was designed in order to improve Dijkstra's shortest path algorithm from \\(O(m \log n)\\) to \\(O(m + n \log n\\) by optimising the operations used most by the algorithm.
 Its name derives from the fact that the Fibonacci sequence is used in its complexity analysis.

 *The animations in this article may not work in your browser, it has been tested in the latest Chrome and Firefox.*